Expert Guides

 Factors that affect dietary behaviours are complex[2].
 Poor dietary behaviours have been attributed to an increased risk of chronic/ill health conditions which impacts on workplace productivity.

-We align ourselves with the current government guidelines about healthy eating[3].
-They include Public Health England’s responsibility deal[4] and the Food Foundation’s Peas Please Pledge[5].
+BM aligns with the current government guidelines about healthy eating [3].
 We use up-to-date evidence in nutritional science to promote workplace well-being.
-We aim to reduce our customers’ intake of saturated fat, free sugars and salt as well as increase intakes of fibre, some vitamins and minerals[6].
+We aim to improve our customers’ knowledge of what a healthy lifestyle includes from looking after their gut health and improving their diet diversity by consuming 30 plants a week along with helping to reduce our customers’ intake of saturated fat, added sugars, and salt as well as increase intakes of fibre, vitamins, and minerals [4].

 Read our 10 point guide to see how catering can be a positive force in promoting health, well-being and productivity in the workplace.